stephentetley/flix-rosetree/README.md

 # flix-rosetree

-A rose tree data struture for Flix
+A rose-tree data structure for Flix.

+License: Apache 2.0